Psynicolas/psynicolas.github.io/README.md

 nicolas.fh.psy@gmail.com
 You can also find me on [LinkedIn](https://www.linkedin.com/in/nicolas-fernandez-a6596171/).

-**LEARNING DESIGNER / INSTRUCTIONAL DESIGNER**
+## About me
-*Learning Designer and EdTech specialist with 7+ years of experience creating engaging, accessible, tech-enabled learning experiences.
-Expert in AI for education, human-centered research, and adult learning.
-Designed research-driven learning programs recognized by Chile’s Ministry of Education, led the UNESCO-backed COEDUXII conference and authored the book Education for the 21st Century.*
+* Hi!
+Welcome.
+I'm a Psychologist, PhD(c) studying AI in adult education.
+I work as a Learning Designer and EdTech specialist with 7+ years of experience creating engaging, accessible, tech-enabled learning experiences.
+I am an expert in AI for education, human-centered research, and adult learning.
+I have designed research-driven learning programs recognized by Chile’s Ministry of Education, led the UNESCO-backed COEDUXII conference and authored the book Education for the 21st Century.*

 ## Portfolio